The BEST Seared Scallops with Lemon Butter Sauce! This dish is simple and quick for a date night at home or an indulgent weeknight meal.

 Now that you've read all about making scallops at home watch this video and make them soon!

-Once the the scallops are done cooking, serve immediately, and make sure to transfer them to a serving dish or platter.
+Once the scallops are done cooking, serve immediately, and transfer them to a serving dish or platter.
 The cast iron retains heat and will continue cooking the scallops unless you take them out.
 Enjoy!

 Make sure to leave a ⭐️star rating on the recipe card and comment below if you make the recipe.
 I love to connect with you through my recipes.Print